 Headed to the Dad 2.0 Summit.
 Strange to be headed to Austin without being in Austin proper.
 I’m on a panel, Return on Engagement: The Great Debate Over Measuring True Reach, I’m looking forward to meeting my fellow panelists in person and talking about the importance (or not) of follower counts, Facebook Likes, Klout, etc. The panel is moderated by Adam Keats.
 My fellow panelists are Casey Petersen, Manny Puentes and Matt Thomson.
 Should be a great conversation.
 Honestly?
 These are heavy hitters.
 I’m hoping to contribute from an indie publisher perspective.
 Can independent publishers compete for marketing dollars in an environment where an increasing desire by marketers/advertisers to measure return on engagement through social networks relies on seemingly arbitrary measures?
 For example, getting Facebook Likes is easier for somebody with deep pockets and a willingness to advertise on Facebook specifically to increase “like” count.
-1 While popularity is always an initial draw to advertisers (popularity equals influence, right?), how does that translate in the online space?
+[1. cf this post from May, 2011, talking about some anecdotal numbers involving brands who advertise on Facebook.
+Abstract: Their assumption is that Facebook makes $9 million dollars a day from like advertising.
+The numbers are derived from a Facebook exec who said that 50 million likes are clicked for brands every day.
+The author of the linked post suggests through some quick math that Facebook has a $3,285,000,000 US market in brand reputation advertising revenue.]
+While popularity is always an initial draw to advertisers (popularity equals influence, right?), how does that translate in the online space?
 This AdAge article points to some research around how people are influenced to make purchases:

 “But more-recent findings from Columbia researcher Duncan Watts refute the claim that a small subset of people drive larger purchasing patterns.
 Rather, it is the “pass-around power of everyday people” that really drives viral sharing.
 It is this latter definition that seems to be getting ignored more and more lately as companies strive to create scores to identify the uber-influencers.”

 The thing is that celebrity spokespeople have been used for years in all kinds of marketing and advertising media.
 That is not going away any time soon.
 How do our pass-arounders find out about that great product or brand?
 Somewhere they were influenced.
 Oprah has sold a lot of books.
-So does an author appearance on The Daily Show 2.
+So does an author appearance on The Daily Show [2.
+The Big Picture (not the photoblog) post from 2009 talks about the influence of the show on book sales from an insider perspective].
 Some overlap in audiences, but the books being discussed can be markedly different.
 Glenn Beck used to be influential in book sales as well.
 Oprah, Jon Steweart and Glenn Beck are all what marketers would call influencers.
 Getting your book on any one of their shows in a positive light is going to have an effect on sales.
 So there is some competition in datasets around influencers and their influence.
 While it may be true that we rely on a network of trusted friends in our circle to learn about new products or get brand recommendations, we are expanding the very definition of what that circle looks like through our online activities.
 The above linked AdAge article ends with this:

 “Creating true influence as a brand means investing time in building deep relationships with consumers, and creating an extension of your brand nationally or globally.”